VivekManiCharan/CS19B032_ATMProject_CaseStudy2/README.md

     It has two Methods namely addEntry and displayEntry

-    1.addEntry Method saves the data of Every action performed by the Customer.
+    1. addEntry Method saves the data of Every action performed by the Customer.
-    2.displayEntry Method Displays The Every action performed by the Customer.
+    2. displayEntry Method Displays The Every action performed by the Customer.

 ThankYou